 top of page

-Delhi's trash towers: Why India's capital is drowning in its own garbage
+New Delhi's trash towers: Why India's capital is drowning in its garbage

-Here is how Delhi's 'solution' to its waste management challenge four decades ago has snowballed into a full-blown crisis as we kept disregarding common sense.
+Here is how Delhi's 'solution' to its waste management challenge four decades ago snowballed into a full-blown crisis as we ignored common sense.
 And if we don't wake up even now, it will be a catastrophe.

 In the early 1980s, Delhi had a challenge.
 Heaps of rotting and stinking rubbish littered its lanes and streets.
 Under the pressure of a population boom, the city needed a vast tract of land to dispose of its daily discard.
 Authorities finally settled for a site in East Delhi in 1984.

-A decade later, markets had opened up and consumerism took root, changing our lifestyles and consumption patterns.
+A decade later, markets opened up, and consumerism took root, changing our lifestyles and consumption patterns.
 More cash in hand made us feel powerful and disregard the old-world wisdom of waste segregation, recycling, reuse, and composting.

-Use and throw defined our behaviour.
-We bought more and more packaged material, including food and juices.
-Use of single-use polybags became rampant.
+Our behaviour was defined by use and throw.
+We bought more and more packaged material, including food and juices, and used single-use polybags rampantly.

-To accommodate this new waste, another site chosen was in Northwest Delhi's Bhalswa.
-Two years later, in 1996, when more homes, hotels, restaurants, and offices came up, a third landfill site became operational in South Delhi's Okhla.
+To accommodate this new waste, another site was chosen in Northwest Delhi's Bhalswa.
+Two years later, in 1996, when more homes, hotels, restaurants, and offices were built, a third landfill site became operational in South Delhi's Okhla.

-Dictionaries define the word landfill as the process of getting rid of large amounts of rubbish by burying it or a place where rubbish is buried.
-By definition, it's a process by which something goes in and not the other way round.
+Dictionaries define landfill as the process of getting rid of large amounts of rubbish by burying it or a place where rubbish is buried.
+By definition, it's a process by which something goes in and not the other way around.
 You fill the land and the air.

 bottom of page